vikasdfghjl/bunkrd/README.md

 - Failed downloads are marked with a `[FAILED]` tag in the `already_downloaded.txt` file
 - When running the tool again, these files will be skipped with a "Skipped (Failed Previously)" message
 - To retry downloading a failed file, simply remove its entry from the `already_downloaded.txt` file

+### Incremental HTML Parser

+The application now uses an incremental HTML parser for album pages, which offers significant benefits:

+- **Memory Efficiency**: Processes HTML content in chunks (8KB by default) rather than loading the entire page into memory
+- **Large Album Support**: Handles extremely large albums (1000+ files) without running out of memory
+- **Progressive Processing**: Extracts file URLs as they're found rather than waiting for the entire page to load
+- **Reliable Operation**: Can recover partial results even if parsing is interrupted due to network errors
+- **Real-time Progress**: Shows file discovery progress during parsing for better feedback

+This feature is especially valuable when downloading from albums containing hundreds or thousands of files, as it allows the application to run smoothly even on systems with limited RAM.

 ## Testing